Multiple drug resistance: Preventing the emergence of antimicrobial resistance

 The medical community relies on education of its prescribers, and self-regulation in the form of appeals to voluntary antimicrobial stewardship, which at hospitals may take the form of an antimicrobial stewardship program.
 It has been argued that depending on the cultural context government can aid in educating the public on the importance of restrictive use of antibiotics for human clinical use, but unlike narcotics, there is no regulation of its use anywhere in the world at this time.
 Antibiotic use has been restricted or regulated for treating animals raised for human consumption with success, in Denmark for example.

 Infection prevention is the most efficient strategy of prevention of an infection with a MDR organism within a hospital, because there are few alternatives to antibiotics in the case of an extensively resistant or panresistant infection; if an infection is localized, removal or excision can be attempted (with MDR-TB the lung for example), but in the case of a systemic infection only generic measures like boosting the immune system with immunoglobulins may be possible.
 The use of bacteriophages (viruses which kill bacteria) is a developing area of possible therapeutic treatments.

 It is necessary to develop new antibiotics over time since the selection of resistant bacteria cannot be prevented completely.
-This means with every application of a specific antibiotic, the survival of a few bacteria which already got a resistance gene against the substance is promoted, and the concerning bacterial population amplifies.
+This means with every application of a specific antibiotic, the survival of a few bacteria which already have a resistance gene against the substance is promoted, and the concerning bacterial population amplifies.
 Therefore, the resistance gene is farther distributed in the organism and the environment, and a higher percentage of bacteria means they no longer respond to a therapy with this specific antibiotic.
 In addition to developing new antibiotics, new strategies entirely must be implemented in order to keep the public safe from the event of total resistance.
 New strategies are being tested such as UV light treatments and bacteriophage utilization, however more resources must be dedicated to this cause.